Are your events accessible?

 Yes, we will always aim to be in venues that have access for wheelchairs and disabled toilets.
 See below for further questions about accessibility.

 YES!
 Our events are for everyone, however you identify, we are here to ensure everyone feels welcome.
 We operate a safer spaces policy in recognition of the fact structural inequality exists and many LGBTQIA people are marginalised from other types of spaces, or events.
 We ask that you respect this and other attendees of events.
 Otherwise, come along!

 We operate on a pop up basis, meaning we move around depending on the type of event we’re producing.
 However, we can guarantee a cosy vibe, accessibility and a warm welcome.
 We always make sure toilets at our venues include an all – gender option.

 As of Summer 2020 our events are currently online owing to the COVID-19 crisis.
 Find out more about our plans for live events here.

 Do you offer discounted tickets?

-We currently offer a reduced rate ticket for those on lower incomes, which is self assessed by audience members against a checklist of indicators.
+We offer tickets on a sliding scale.
+We ask our community to self assess their income level against a checklist of indicators.
 We also offer free tickets to refugees and those seeking asylum.
-These tickets are supported by generous donations through our pay it forward ticket fund and sponsorship from local businesses.
+This scheme is supported by grant funding and generous donations through our Pay it Forward ticket scheme.